May 1 1944

 total of 19 antennas were erected at Shepparton, mostly curtains with passive reflectors.

-Transmitter VLA was inaugurated, and just four days later, VLB was inaugurated.
+inaugurated, and just four days later, VLB was inaugurated.

 All three of these transmitters incorporated two channels

 In preparation for the 1956 Olympic Games in Melboune,

 two new transmitters were installed at Shepparton.
 Another American made RCA unit at 50 kW was designated as VLD, and an Australian

 made STC unit at 10 kW was designated as VLY.

 program, one of the channels in each of the three transmitters at Shepparton was split off and incorporated into a new transmitter.